nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/comparison-operators-and-equality.md

 Use braces to create blocks in `case` and `default` clauses that contain lexical declarations \(e.g. `let`, `const`, `function`, and `class`\). eslint: [`no-case-declarations`](https://eslint.org/docs/rules/no-case-declarations.html)

-{% hint style="warning" %}
-Why?
+>Why?
 Lexical declarations are visible in the entire `switch` block but only get initialized when assigned, which only happens when its `case` is reached.
 This causes problems when multiple `case` clauses attempt to define the same thing.
-{% endhint %}

 ```javascript
 // bad